Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/awesome-graphql/index.md

 -   [graph.ql](https://github.com/matthewmueller/graph.ql) - Faster and simpler technique for creating and querying GraphQL schemas.
 -   [react-reach](https://github.com/kennetpostigo/react-reach) - A library to communicate with Graphql through Redux
 -   [Lokka](https://github.com/kadirahq/lokka) - Simple JavaScript client for GraphQL, which you can use anywhere.
--   [Strapi](http://strapi.io/documentation/graphql) - Open-source Node.js framework that supports "GraphQL" out of the box.
+-   [Strapi](http://strapi.io/documentation/graphql) - Open-source Node.js framework that supports “GraphQL” out of the box.
 -   [GraysQL](https://github.com/larsbs/graysql) - A GraphQL manager and loader.
 -   [graysql-orm-loader](https://github.com/larsbs/graysql-orm-loader) - A GraysQL extension to load a GraphQL schema from an ORM.
 -   [Annotated GraphQL](https://github.com/almilo/annotated-graphql) - Proof of Concept for annotations in GraphQL (i.e.: transform an existing REST api into a GraphQL endpoint).